techidaily/site-win11-tips/source/_posts/deciphering-the-dilemran-of-winscripterrors.md

  Close McAfee and relaunch the browser.
 Try to browse the web app or page and check if the error is resolved.
 The antivirus should resume real-time scanning once the time lapses.

  Note that, in some instances, you may need to uninstall the third-party antivirus program to resolve the error.
-If the error returns after McAfee real-time scanning resumes, consider switching to an alternative[antivirus app on Windows](https://www.makeuseof.com/windows-11-antivirus-apps/) .
+If the error returns after McAfee real-time scanning resumes, consider switching to an alternative [antivirus app on Windows](https://www.makeuseof.com/windows-11-antivirus-apps/) .

 ## Fixing the Script Error on Windows